 The basic rate of the due VAT for the sale of a real property is 23%, calculated on the basis of the value of the entire property (both land and constructions).
 The sale of residential buildings, or their parts, categorised as house buildings covered by a social housing programme is subject to taxation in accordance with a reduced tax rate of 8%.

-In the case of transactions of the sale of a real property (the ownership right or right of perpetual usufruct), when the transaction is not VAT-able or is VAT exempt, the transaction is subject to the tax on civil law transactions (stamp duty).
-The tax rate in the case of the sale of a real property is 2% and is payable by the buyer.
-The tax is calculated based on the market value of the real property.
+In the case of transactions of the sale of a real property, when the transaction is not VAT-able or is VAT exempt, the transaction is subject to the tax on civil law transactions (stamp duty).
+The tax rate in the case of the sale of a real property is 2% of its market value and is payable by the buyer.

 There were cases of practice of the Polish tax authorities where the authorities classified real estate transactions as sales of enterprises or its organised part that are not subject to VAT.
 In such a case, sales are subject to tax on civil law transactions in the amount of 2% (in the case of goods, such as immovable and movable property) and 1% (in the case of other property rights) of the value of individual components included in this enterprise.